Logging QSOs from WinWarbler to DXKeeper

 check the upload to LoTW when logging box if you want QSOs logged via WinWarbler to automatically be uploaded to LoTW

-check the use SpotCollector's callsign colors if you want the font color and background color of the callsign displayed WinWarbler's Main window to used the coloring scheme specified on the Spot Database Display tab of SpotCollector's Configuration window
+check the use SpotCollector's callsign colors box and the automatic lookup box if you want the font color and background color of the callsign displayed WinWarbler's Main window to used the coloring scheme specified on the Spot Database Display tab of SpotCollector's Configuration window

 in the Default Settings panel on the Log tab of WinWarbler's Configuration window,

 set the Path selector to 'S' (meaning "short path")

 set the Item focus after callsign entry panel to RST Sent item

 In SpotCollector, double-clicking a Spot Database Entry whose mode is PSK31, PSK63, PSK125, or RTTY will convey the entry's callsign, frequency, mode, and grid square to WinWarbler for logging.
 If you want SpotCollector to similarly convey information to WinWarbler when you double-click a Spot Database Entry whose mode is CW, SSB, AM, or FM, check that mode's box in the Service column in the Actions with Digital Mode Application connection panel on the General tab of SpotCollector's Configuration window.

 The QSO Info panel on WinWarbler's Main window can be expanded so that you can log most of the items that DXKeeper is capable of recording - including 8 user-defined items.
 In it's minimal configuration, only basic items are accessible: